eL0ck/timelson.com/content/posts/Cloud-Data-Science/CDS-3_GCP.md

   - Jupyter
 ---

-In the following guide I use Google Cloud Platform (GCP) tools to work through an example modeling project from data exploration and development, to model training and finally the deployment of a prediction endpoint.
+In the following guide I use Google Cloud Platform (GCP) tools to work through an example modelling project from data exploration and development, to model training and finally the deployment of a prediction endpoint.

 ***This guide is part of a longer discussion comparing [Cloud Machine Learning Tools]( {{< relref path="CDS-1_Intro.md" >}} )***